tsabunkar/play_javascript_basics/interview-question/interview_question_1.md

 directives ?
-Hirearchical service injection ?
 Different level of service injection ?
 Angular -6?
 Angular elements (Web compoent) ?
-Ivy render ?
-Progressive web ? what is service worker ? how will u develope pwa in angular ?
+Ivy render ? what is service worker ?
+Progressive web ?  how will u develope pwa in angular ?
 Http Interceptors ?
 Redux pattern work flow ? how to achieve redux pattern in angular ? difference b/w tap() and map() operator ?